 In terms of what to actually eat, it’s pretty simple.
 Protein is 1/3, Carbs are 2/3, and a little bit of fat.

 - Protein should be 1/3 of your plate.
-Lean protein such as egg whites, fish, or low fat dairy is best
+Lean protein such as egg whites, fish, or low fat dairy is best, although it’s possible to have something like beef jerky once in a while.

 - Carbs should be 2/3 of your plate and should consist mostly of colourful veggies and a bit of fruit.
 Avoid ones that are either high in sugar (bananas, grapes), or starch (potatoes or corn)